iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 With the deploy command you will :
 - Deploy the Dapp smart contract into Ethereum.
-- Login to iexec network thanks to your ethereum addresss and obtain an access token.
+- Login to iExec server thanks to your ethereum address and obtain an access token.
-- Deploy the factorial binary app in iexec network thanks to your access token.
+- Deploy the factorial binary app to iExec server thanks to your access token.

 `iexec deploy`{{execute}}